Self-talk for Overwhelmed Moms: How to Reset After You Snap

-Why Self-Talk for Overwhelmed Moms Matters Most After You Snap
+Snapped Again?
+Here’s Why Self-Talk Matters Most Right After

 Feeling frustrated doesn’t make you a bad mom.
 Or a failure.
 Or weak.
 It just makes you… human.
 (A beautifully overloaded human doing her best.)